 - hard boiled eggs - cooked, cooled, and chopped

 - fine sea salt

 - Dijon Mustard - While we prefer it, you can swap the dijon for another mustard variety include stone ground or yellow.

 - Mayo - To make avocado egg salad without mayo, just completely leave it out since the avocado adds creaminess.
 You could also substitute the mayo with olive oil, plain Greek yogurt, or by adding a small amount of additional mustard to your dish.

-- Fresh herbs – We do prefer to work with fresh herbs for this dish, but you can substitute dried.
-The substitution is 1 Tbsp of fresh herbs equals 1 tsp of dried herbs.
+- Fresh herbs - We do prefer to work with fresh herbs for this dish, but you can substitute dried.
+The substitution is 1 tablespoon of fresh herbs equals 1 teaspoon of dried herbs.